Getaway to the village of Ohara

-Your guide will pick you up from your hotel at 8:30am by minivan for a day trip of about 8 hours in the Ohara countryside.
+Your guide will meet you outside Demachiyanagi station at 8:50 am for a trip of about 5 hours in the Ohara countryside.
 You will also have lunch with your guide in a restaurant along the way, recommended by your guide for its delicious, local Japanese cuisine.
-At the end of the day, you will be driven back to your hotel (please let us know if you will need to be dropped off somewhere else).

 Please note that this activity is only in French language.

 - Lunch - Paid admissions - Transport

 Up to 7 days before: 0%

 Between 7 days before and 5:00 p.m.the previous day: 50%